For a couple where the man is infertile or for female couples, the use of donor sperm may be the only way of becoming a parent.

-You will learn in detail the specifics of sperm donation during a first meeting with the doctor.
-The doctor will check that your medical history complies with the criteria.
-You will then sign a contract (which certifies that you have taken note of the information given to you and that you agree to reveal your identity to the child at majority).
+The future donor will learn in detail the specifics of sperm donation during a first meeting with the doctor.
+The doctor will check that the medical history complies with the criteria, answers all questions and informs the future donor of the legal framework governing sperm donation in Switzerland.
+He will then sign a contract (which certifies that he has taken note of the information given to him and that he agrees to reveal his identity to the child at majority).

-Your file will be identified by a code name to ensure your anonymity.
-It will contain a description of your physical attributes (weight, height, eye, hair and skin colour) so that the donor can be matched to the mother's partner.
-All your personal details will be stored in a strongbox accessible only to the doctor responsible for the sperm bank and the doctor responsible for our unit.
+Each file will be identified by a pseudonym to ensure the anonymity.
+It will contain a description of the physical attributes of the donner (weight, height, eye, hair and skin colour) so that the donor can be matched to the mother's partner.
+All the personal details will be stored in a strongbox accessible only to the doctor responsible for the sperm bank and the doctor responsible for our unit.

-A first sperm donation will allow us to judge whether it is of sufficient quality to withstand freezing.
-You may then continue to donate at a rate of once or twice a week.
+A first sperm donation will allow us to judge whether it is of sufficient quality to withstand freezing//thawing.
+The donor may then continue to donate at a rate of once or twice a week.

-A blood sample and urine sample will be requested every three months.
+A blood sample and urine sample will be requested every three months, during the donation period.
 The aim of the tests is to minimise the risk of transmission of genetic or sexually transmissible diseases such as mucoviscidosis, HIV, hepatitis B or C, herpes, syphilis or the presence of pathogenic germs.

-Sperm donation is similar to an organ donation and there is no payment.
-Travel and the time spent in the unit are compensated at a rate of CHF 100 to CHF 150 per donation.
-You do not pay anything for the tests.
+Sperm donation is voluntary.
+It is not paid.
+Travel and time spent in the unit are compensated.
+The donor does not pay anything for the tests.